Sultan Al Neyadi to begin journey back to Earth at 5.05pm on Saturday

-Dr Al Neyadi is due to splashdown off the coast of Florida at 8.58am, UAE time, on Sunday, bringing to a close an historic six-month mission aboard the International Space Station.
+Dr Al Neyadi is due to splash down off the coast of Florida at 8.58am, UAE time, on Sunday, bringing to a close a historic six-month mission aboard the International Space Station.

 Dr Al Neyadi arrived on the ISS on March 3, following in the footsteps of the country's first man in space, Hazza Al Mansouri.

-He has etched his name in the record books by embarking on the Arab world's first long duration mission in space.
+He has etched his name in the record books by embarking on the Arab world's first long-duration space mission.

 He also made history as the first Arab to perform a spacewalk.